JostineHo/mememoji/README.md

 ###4.3 Computer Vision
 As a result, the feature maps become increasingly abstract down the pipeline when more pooling layers are added.
-Figure 11 and 12 gives an idea of what the machine sees in feature maps after 2nd and 3rd max-pooling. __Deep nets are beautiful!__ Check out [Google Deep Dream](https://research.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html).
+Figure 11 and 12 gives an idea of what the machine sees in feature maps after 2nd and 3rd max-pooling. [__Deep nets are beautiful!__](https://research.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html).

+**Code for analysis and visualiation of the inter-layer outputs in the convolutional neural net:** https://github.com/JostineHo/mememoji/blob/master/data_visualization.ipynb

 <p align="center">
 <img src="https://github.com/JostineHo/mememoji/blob/master/figures/L4_compviz.png" width="800"align="middle"/>